ClimateImpactLab/energy-code-release-2020/2_projection/readme.md

 - So instead, we've provided a limited dataset that allows you to run a single projection without uncertainties that projects future electricity usage for CCSM4 climate model, SSP3, OECD gdp growth model.

 # Run instructions
-To run the single projection without uncertainties for which we provide full input data for, do `./2_projection.sh`.
+To run the single projection without uncertainties for which we provide full input data for, and aggregate that projection of impact-region level impacts to aggregated regions, do `./2_projection.sh`.

 ## Overview